SenaDok/BookNookCorner/README.md

 ## License

-For academic use as part of a Data Analysis and Data Mining course project.
+For academic use only as part of my Data Analysis and Data Mining course project.